isc-projects/bind9/doc/arm/reference.rst

 .. _forward:

 .. namedconf:statement:: forward
+   :tags: query
+   :short: Allows or disallows fallback to recursion if forwarding has failed; it is always used in conjunction with the :any:`forwarders` statement.

    This option is only meaningful if the forwarders list is not empty.
 A value of ``first`` is the default and causes the server to query the